The Ultimate Ignition Coils Buying Guide

 - Advanced thermoplastic coil connector guarantees adequate contact and resists hot- and thermal cycling fractures

-- High-temp boot prevents high-voltage leaks, while stainless-steel spring provides proper connection with spark plug
+- High-temp boot prevents high-voltage leaks, while stainless-steel spring provides a proper connection with spark plug

 - High-impact housing material assures superior epoxy bonding under all working environments for longer lives

-- Internal permanent magnet core of neodymium, surrounded by magnetically oriented steel, allows high-voltage output to be maximised at any speed.
+- Internal permanent magnet core of neodymium, surrounded by magnetically oriented steel, allows high-voltage output to be maximized at any speed.